 In recent years the island has developed its tourism sector with a special thanks to the unique and world famous rock climbing opportunities offered by the landscape.
 Coming to Kalymnos as a climber is like discovering Nirvana.
 The style of the rock climbing is varied, but often very steep and three-dimensional.
 The broad variety of the difficulty of the climbing makes this place fun for climbers at all levels.
 You can often see people who are climbing for the first time in their life and elite level climbers at the same crag.

-The beaches on the island are partly gravel and partly sand and have crystal clear water where you can go scuba diving, wind surfing, canoe-kayaking or explore the ancient city sunk between Kálymnos and Télendos!
-Some of the famous beaches are Myrties, Palionisos Bay, Vlychadia, Kantouni, & Emporios.
+The beaches on the island are partly gravel and partly sand and have crystal clear water where you can go scuba diving, wind surfing, canoe-kayaking or explore the ancient city sunk between Kálymnos and Télendos.
+Or just lay back and relax at some of the famous beaches like Myrties, Palionisos Bay, Vlychadia, Kantouni, & Emporios.